mmkaram/nixos/README.md

 - dune-delete (`sudo nix-collect-garbage --delete-old`)

 ## TODOs
+- Look into nix-ld
+- find a way to insert emojis
+- More keyboard remapping (disable arrow keys to get better at vim)
 - add shortcuts/system for fingerprints(fprintd-enroll, etc.)
-- find a way to insert emojis
 - Get the nixpkgs version of the Zen browser when it's up
 - vimTex
 - nvim debugger